 When a child’s weight is a significant health concern, doctors may recommend medical intervention.
 The care team at the Adolescent Healthy Weight Program, part of Hassenfeld Children’s Hospital at NYU Langone, understands the challenges of severe obesity in young people.
 We offer compassionate, medically proven weight loss solutions for teenagers who meet specific program requirements.

-Teenagers with obesity are at greater risk of asthma, diabetes, sleep apnea, high blood pressure, liver disease, and bone and joint problems, both in adolescence and in adulthood.
-Some youth with obesity also experience low self-esteem, anxiety, or depression, and withdraw from friends and activities, including school.
+Addressing weight issues early in life can have a long-term positive impact on health.
+Teens with obesity are at greater risk of asthma, diabetes, sleep apnea, high blood pressure, high cholesterol, liver disease, and bone and joint problems, both in adolescence and in adulthood.
+Young people with obesity may also experience low self-esteem, anxiety, or depression, and withdraw from friends, school, sports, and other activities.

 Our pediatric experts provide the best care possible for children with conditions ranging from minor illnesses to complex, more serious conditions.